iampatbrown/thingy-pool/readme.md

 fetchAndPrint('somethingElse'); // fetched somethingElse: result
 ```

 Objects must be released back to the pool after they are used.
-Alternatively, a callback function can be given to `pool.use` and the pool will take care of acquiring and releasing the object.
+Alternatively, pool.use() can be passed a callback.

 ```js
 async function fetchAndPrint(something) {